The Stackelberg Speaker: Optimizing Persuasive Communication in Social Deduction Games: Introduction

 The core challenge in SDGs extends beyond processing complex information and selecting optimal strategies.
 Success fundamentally depends on persuasive communication, which is the ability to shape how other players think and response.
 In Werewolf, for instance, a villager must not only identify werewolves but craft utterances that convince other players to vote accordingly.
 This persuasive dimension, central to both gameplay success and real-world human interaction, remains largely unaddressed in current research.

 As shown in Figure \ref{fig:motivation}, we address this gap by explicitly modeling and optimizing persuasive communication in SDGs.
 We formalize turn-based dialogue as a Stackelberg competition, a sequential game where one player (the leader) takes an action first, while the other player (the follower) responds accordingly.
 Figure \ref{fig:concept} illustrates the key insight that in a Stackelberg competition, if the leader sufficiently understands how the follower will response, they can maximize their utility subject to the follower's response distribution as a constraint.
 In our context, at each turn in our collected self-play dataset, the current player acts as the leader who optimizes their utterances by measuring the next player's response distribution.
-This formulation captures the strategic nature of persuasion and directly guides our training framework design, which is crafting utterances that proactively steer subsequent conversations toward desired outcomes.

 Building on this theoretical foundation, we propose an RL framework for training persuasive agents.
 Our method fine-tunes an LLM on our collected self-play dataset to refine base utterances into persuasive ones.
 The persuasive impact is measured by calculating how much an utterance shifts the probability distribution of the follower's responses toward desired outcomes.
-Since our Stackelberg optimization requires comparing different utterances based on their potential to elicit desired follower responses, we use GRPO \citep{shao2024deepseekmathpushinglimitsmathematical} to fine-tune the LLM, which efficiently computes relative advantages without requiring an explicit critic model.
+Since our Stackelberg optimization requires comparing different utterances based on their potential to elicit desired follower responses, we use GRPO \citep{shao2024deepseekmathpushinglimitsmathematical} to fine-tune the LLM, which computes relative advantages without requiring an explicit critic model.
 Through this approach, our agents learn to craft utterances that maximize persuasive impact.

 We validate our approach through extensive experiments across three SDGs: Werewolf, Avalon, and ONUW.
-Results demonstrate that our agents significantly outperform baseline methods, achieving higher win rates by effectively guiding conversations and influencing other players' behaviors.
+To further assess generalizability, we also extend our evaluation to a social simulation environment: Sotopia.
+Results demonstrate that our agents significantly outperform baseline methods by effectively guiding conversations and influencing other players' behaviors.
 The improvements are evident both in scenarios requiring trust-building and coordination as well as in deceptive roles.